liquity/dev/README.md

 When a trove is redeemed from, the redemption is made only against (debt - 10), not the entire debt.

-**TODO: To be reviewed and updated once https://github.com/liquity/dev/issues/106 is fixed**

-But if the redemption causes an amount (debt - 10) to be cancelled, the trove is then closed: the 10 LUSD gas compensation is cancelled with its corresponding 10 LUSD debt, and the ETH surplus in the trove is sent back to the owner.
+But if the redemption causes an amount (debt - 10) to be cancelled, the trove is then closed: the 10 LUSD gas compensation is cancelled with its remaining 10 debt.
+That is, the gas compensation is burned from the gas address, and the 10 debt is zero’d.
+The ETH collateral surplus from the trove remains in the system, to be later claimed by its owner.

 ## Gas compensation Functionality